Sumo Squat

 - 4

-Press through your heels to return to the starting position, squeezing your glutes at the top.
+Drive through your heels to push back up to the starting position, squeezing your glutes at the top.

 Secondary Muscles